wanna know more?

 cat-related content.

 With coffee in hand, I provide a range of photographic services, from weddings & unions to headshots and small business branding.
-As a stage performer turned photographer, I give special commitment to being intentional, and making you feel seen and comfortable throughout the entire process.
+As a musical theatre performer turned photographer, I give special commitment to being intentional, and making you feel seen and comfortable throughout the entire process.

 Hey, hey!
 Sarah here.